 My two favorite hotel credit cards issued by Chase are The World of Hyatt Credit Card and the IHG® Rewards Club Premier Credit Card.
 My favorite benefit of each card is the annual free night certificates they offer, which to me more than justify the annual fees.
 However, there are lots of other perks to the cards.
-Neither of these cards are subjected to the 5/24 rule, so you’re potentially eligible to be approved even if you’ve opened five or more new card accounts in the past 24 months.

 The World Hyatt Credit Card has a $95 annual fee, and most notably offers: